The ultimate list of family Advent activities & Christmas countdown fun (free printable)

 - Visit a local farm and talk about what it must have been like for Mary and Joseph to have a baby in a stable.

-- Read one story from the Jesus Storybook Bible each day starting December 1st.
-(Free printable for the Jesus Storybook Bible reading plan here.)
+- Read one story from the Jesus Storybook Bible each day starting December 1stand teach your children how the whole bible leads to Christmas.
+(Download a free printable reading plan for the Jesus Storybook Bible here.)

 - Decorate the tree.